Tourist Map of Sardinia – Unveil Hidden Beaches & Ancient Ruins

 2. What is the best time to visit Sardinia for outdoor activities?

-The best time for outdoor activities in Sardinia is between April and June or September and October.
+The optimal time for outdoor activities in Sardinia is between April and June or September and October.
 During these periods, the weather is generally pleasant, and the island is less crowded than in the peak summer months.
 Whether you're hiking in the mountains or exploring the stunning coastlines, these off-peak times offer an ideal balance of good weather and fewer tourists.

 3. Can I bring my pet to Sardinia?